There is a saying in the marketing and sales world:

 One storytelling tool that works well is the use of metaphors.
 It’s a fun way to give your readers a visual “hook” to hang ideas on.
 In one of Bob’s posts on blog design, he compared a blog to a house.
 The point was that visitors are ringing your blog’s doorbell, wondering if they will find what they need inside.

-In story form, Bob walked his readers through the features of a user-friendly blog, starting with the foundation (the theme) and moving on to the front door (the blog’s header), the main rooms (the navigation bar), the garage (the tools in the sidebar) the front porch (the comments section) and the playroom (the place to be generous with our “content toys” through the social share buttons).
+In story form, Bob walked his readers through the features of a user-friendly blog, starting with the foundation (the theme) and moving on to the front door (the blog’s header), the main rooms (the navigation bar), the garage (the tools in the footer or sidebar) the front porch (the comments section) and the playroom (the place to be generous with our “content toys” through the social share buttons).

 Even non-technically inclined readers could visualize the features and functions of a blog by comparing them to something simple: a house.
 And from that, they could better see which areas of their own blog might need a little work.